niladrik2001/Addition_Calculator/README.md

 # Addition Calculator

 Welcome!
-This is my Backend development project using JavaScript and nodeJS.
+This is my Backend development project using HTML, JavaScript and nodeJS.
 This just adds two numbers given by the user.

 To run this program: